patrickshox/Keys/README.md

     <img align="right" style="position: absolute" src="Resources/MacAppStoreBadge.svg">
   </a>
 </h1>
-Keys for Safari is a browser extension that lets users <b>keyboard-navigate</b> the web by dynamically generating and rendering shortcut keys in the least ugly/confusing way possible.
+An accessibility tool that doesn't look like an accessibility tool, Keys for Safari is a browser extension that lets users <b>keyboard-navigate</b> the web by dynamically generating and rendering shortcut keys in the least ugly/confusing way possible.

 <br>